 Make a note of the following before proceeding with setting up Runner:

-DAST does not need an app to be instrumented, but an environment still needs to be created for DAST scan to create a default service and list APIs under it.
+DAST does not need an app to be instrumented, but an environment still needs to be created for the DAST scan to create a default service and list APIs under it.

 Runners are not scoped by the environment.
 They are available for all environments.